Doyle Undergraduate Fellowship

 Eligibility

 This opportunity is open to students who have completed at least one year of undergraduate education at a 2- or 4-year U.S. based college or university.
-Students who are graduating in 2024 are also eligible to apply.
+Students who are graduating in 2025 are also eligible to apply.
 Applicants can be enrolled in any major or course of study (natural sciences, engineering, social sciences) and should have an expressed interest in marine, coastal or estuarine systems and community engagement.
-Students enrolled in a U.S. based institute of higher education are eligible regardless of citizenship status, this includes but is not limited to: U.S. citizens, permanent residents of U.S. states or territories, international students enrolled at U.S. institutions, etc. Those who will be recent graduates of a U.S. based institute of higher education are eligible if they have the appropriate eligibility to remain and work in the U.S. in the summer of 2024.
-If you have any questions regarding your eligibility, please contact or fellowship manager directly (Lindsey.Williams@unh.edu).
+Students enrolled in a U.S. based institute of higher education are eligible regardless of citizenship status, this includes but is not limited to: U.S. citizens, permanent residents of U.S. states or territories, international students enrolled at U.S. institutions, etc. Those who will be recent graduates of a U.S. based institute of higher education are eligible if they have the appropriate eligibility to remain and work in the U.S. in the summer of 2025.
+If you have any questions regarding your eligibility, please contact our fellowship manager directly (Lindsey.Williams@unh.edu).

 Time Commitment

-10-week summer fellowship with approximate dates of June 3-August 9, with some flexibility in start and end date for certain projects.
+10-week summer fellowship with approximate dates of June 2-August 8, with some flexibility in start and end date for certain projects.
 Fellows are expected to work 32 hours per week during the program, including time spent attending professional development activities as part of their duties.
 As this is not a full-time fellowship, we also understand that students may have other summer commitments and mentors can work out specific work schedule expectations as part of workplan development at the start of the summer.

 Stipend and Housing